-The description of the changes of capital in the last two years is disclosed in the section Consolidated Financial Statements, Consolidated statement of changes in equity, in chapter III.
-Financial Statements Julius Baer Group of this Annual Report.
-For information about changes of capital in periods three or more years back please consult prior editions of the Group's Annual Report at www.juliusbaer.com/reports.
+→ The description of the changes of capital in the last two years is disclosed in the section Consolidated Financial Statements, Consolidated statement of changes in equity, in chapter IV.
+Consolidated Financial Statements Julius Baer Group of the Group's Annual Report.
+For information about changes of capital in periods three or more years back, please consult prior editions of the Group's Annual Report at www.juliusbaer.com/reports.